 A therapist once suggested you write phrases on an index card, instructing you to read them whenever you start to obsess over food or experience the guilt that often follows a slice of birthday cake or a bowl of mac and cheese.
 You know that those thoughts don’t make sense, she’d explained.
 You have to remind yourself of that.
-These lines are supposed to disrupt the cycle of negative thinking, providing a dose of logic meant to cut through my eating-disordered mantra.
-In our session you were given examples of things you could say: starving is unhealthy, I look fine as I am.
+These lines are supposed to disrupt the cycle of negative thinking, providing a dose of logic meant to cut through your eating-disordered mantra.
+In your session you were given examples of things you could say: starving is unhealthy, I look fine as I am.
 The important thing, she said, is that the words come from you.

 About the Author